-Google My Business serves as an online directory that allows you to keep your listing information up-to-date and consistent across the web.
+Google Business Profile serves as an online directory that allows you to keep your listing information up-to-date and consistent across the web.

-Unlike the print yellow pages of yesteryear, GMB offers insights into the effectiveness of your GMB listing and provides unique data that you can’t get from other platforms such as Google Analytics, or your own website.
+Unlike the print yellow pages of yesteryear, GBP offers insights into the effectiveness of your GBP listing and provides unique data that you can’t get from other platforms such as Google Analytics, or your own website.

-But analyzing the right metrics is key to making better marketing decisions for your website and your GMB listing.
+But analyzing the right metrics is key to making better marketing decisions for your website and your GBP listing.

-Log into your GMB account and click on the Insights tab to display the different metrics being tracked.
+Log into your GBP account and click on the Insights tab to display the different metrics being tracked.

 Most businesses are seasonal so look at data year-over-year or quarter-over-quarter to account for seasonal differences.
 Currently, the Insights tab only provides search periods by week, month and quarter.
 In order to compare year-over-year, you will need to use a spreadsheet or some method to track historical data.

 Review these four sections which provide meaningful data you can act on.
 Look for trends over time.
 Are the metrics staying the same, going up or going down?